Alwaa/Bsc/README.md

 PESC env works with c code commeted out in the kernel_utils file of the PESC Spearmint files

-Might try again to add a modern c compiler
-FUTURIZE with:
-futurize -0 -w Spearmint

-Changed kernel_utils.py so it used the slower python version insted of weave
+- Changed kernel_utils.py so it used the slower python version insted of weave
+- Changed print function in tasks/input_space.py line 272 function
+    - All 4 in the input_params functiontion into normal print statements
+#### POtential
+Might try again to fix plotting behaviour and maybe add a modern python c compiler FUTURIZE with: futurize -0 -w Spearmint